lanl/LaGriT/README.md

     make exodus

-or, on Ubuntu, you can build Exodus directly from a [PPA](https://launchpad.net/~nschloe/+archive/ubuntu/seacas-nightly/):

-    sudo add-apt-repository ppa:nschloe/seacas-nightly
-    sudo apt-get update
-    sudo apt-get install seacas-bin

-Finally, to build and test a shared, optimized LaGriT binary, run
+To build and test a shared, optimized LaGriT binary, run

     make release

+To build LaGriT without Exodus,

+    make WITH_EXODUS=0 release

+or use target `static` to build a static binary.

+Finally, run

     make test

-To build LaGriT without Exodus,

-    make WITHEXODUS=0 release
+to test build integrity.

 More options are available by running `make help`.